top of page

 A Life of Service and Science

-After earning his PhD, Suri took a role with Pioneer Seed Company in Des Moines, Iowa.
+Suri came to the US in 1959 to study plant genetics at Harvard University in Boston where he met Edda who was learning English as an au pair in the home of a Harvard professor.
+After earning his PhD, Suri joined Pioneer Seed Company in Des Moines, Iowa.
 He and Edda married, raised four children, and built a successful international career in hybrid seed development, working to provide affordable, high-quality seeds to poor farmers worldwide.
+Suri and Edda worked together in several successful seed business ventures.

-Sehgal Foundation in the US was incorporated in 1998 with the purpose of promoting sustainable agriculture, plant biodiversity and genetic resources, environmental protection, and women’s literacy.
-However, they soon realized the need for more direct action and created S M Sehgal Foundation (SMSF) in India in 1999 to develop and test innovative rural development models for the benefit of the millions of small-scale farmers in India’s often-neglected villages.
+In 1998, after the lucrative sale of their seed company, Proagro, Suri and Edda decided to use the bulk of their wealth to give back to Suri’s country of origin in gratitude for all that India had done to prepare him for success in life.
+The first step was to incorporate Sehgal Foundation in the US in 1998 with the purpose of promoting sustainable agriculture, plant biodiversity and genetic resources, environmental protection, and women’s literacy.
+They created S M Sehgal Foundation (SMSF) in India in 1999 to develop and test innovative rural development models for the benefit of the millions of small-scale farmers in India’s often-neglected villages.

 Mini Sprinkler adoption-Azruddin-Chilawali (1).JPG